Four ways the Fed’s interest rate hike could affect you

 As the cost of credit rises for banks, they’ll soon pass those higher rates on to consumers who take out big-ticket loans like mortgages.

-That means the housing market will be directed effected.
+That means the housing market will be directed affected.
 Housing is often a barometer for how people feel about the economy.
 Interest rates for mortgages have jumped, getting more expensive in recent weeks in anticipation of the Fed’s tightening moves.
 Economists say mortgage rates will continue to climb, both on the Fed’s actions this week and perhaps more crucially, its plans for future rate hikes.

 “Even though much of this is anticipated, when short-term rates rise, there’s going to be a bump in mortgage rates and a bump in the cost of capital — and that will happen immediately,” said Jeffrey Bergstrand, an economics and finance professor at the University of Notre Dame and former economist for the Federal Reserve Bank of Boston.
 “Some families just won’t be able to afford those higher monthly payments on a new house or a new car.
 That will reduce the demand for those things and have a slowing effect on the economy.”

 Paul Skeens, a mortgage lender in Waldorf, Md., says urgency among potential home buyers began picking up a couple of months ago once they realized the Fed was planning to raise rates.
-The average interest rates for a fixed 30-year mortgage is currently at a pandemic high of 3.85 percent, up from 3.05 percent a year ago, according to Freddie Mac.
+The average interest rate for a fixed 30-year mortgage is at a pandemic high of 3.85 percent, up from 3.05 percent a year ago, according to Freddie Mac.

 Skeens expects that rate to rise to as much 5.5 percent later this year, following additional rate hikes by the Fed.

-For some families who have been squeezed out of housing markets due to bidding wars, higher mortgage rates might dampen competition enough to help them finally land the house they’ve been trying to buy for months.
+For some families, who have been squeezed out of housing markets due to bidding wars, higher mortgage rates might dampen competition enough to help them finally land the house they’ve been trying to buy for months.

 “Things are so overheated right now — we’re seeing 15, 20 offers on a single house — that the Fed has got to throw some water on the fire,” he said.
 “I expect by fall you’re going to see a very different market.”